operator-framework/operator-sdk/website/content/en/docs/test-framework/scorecard.md

 Following are some requirements for the operator project which would be  checked by the scorecard.

-- Access to a Kubernetes v1.11.3+ cluster
+- Access to a Kubernetes v1.14.3+ cluster.

 **For non-SDK operators:**